 Things go downhill, when I arrive at Kawaguchigo.
 I dip into the tourist office, as I am not sure which bus to get to the festival and the lady there just looks at my waving leaflet and says don't bother; there are no flowers.
 She takes great delight in showing me pictures of the site, which resembles a huge mudslide.
 It’s a glorious clear day.
 There are already tantalising views of Fuji towering above the station, so I decide to go to my hotel,drop off my stuff, walk round the lake and search for sakura instead.
 I wait 45 mins for the hotel bus, in the right place, as instructed.

 My hotel proper thankfully also has Fuji views, though it is pretty dated in style - like a typical English caravan.
 And it’s also very Japanese.
 There are bedroom slippers, plastic toilet slippers and a tea set in glass and wooden box.
-Like many of the lavatories here you can set this one to make flushing or lapping noises while you are in there, to ‘cover your embarrassment’.
+As with many of the lavatories here, you can set this one to make flushing or lapping noises while you are in there, to ‘cover your embarrassment’.

 So, not all is gloom and doom.
 Moreover, there is sakura, a memorable jaunt round the lake, though it’s a little blustery, and great views of Fuji, who has obligingly draped herself in fresh snow, for the iconic souvenir photographs.
 Once you manage to navigate your way past all the tourists taking selfies and group pictures, all along the path.
 Most of the blossom is creamy white, but from a distance, in the sun, it takes on a pinkish hue.